bgusach/australis/README.md

 which turns out in a complex API. `restyle` is quite simple, but its API is not so clear, especially when it comes to add vendor prefixes, and it misses very useful features like selector nesting.

-Sierra aims first of all for simplicity, but does not want to miss out on the useful stuff that actually justifies the usage of an extra tool instead of writing raw CSS.
+`australis` aims first of all for simplicity, but does not want to miss out on the useful stuff that actually justifies the usage of an extra tool instead of writing raw CSS.

-Its name stands for saw in Spanish.
-Think of a handsaw.
-How long does it take to learn its purpose and interface, and then use it properly? that is the minimalism this project strives for.

 ## Example

-This is an example of a style sheet defined in `sierra`:
+This is an example of a style sheet defined in `australis`:

 ```javascript
 // Value definition